GWFrank/CA-2021/Ch4-Processor.md

   - Fetching next instruction depends on branch output.
   - Pipeline can't always fetch correct instruction.
 - Need to compare and compute target early in the pipeline.
+- Move the needed hardware for determining outcome to ID stage.
+  - Target address adder * register comparator

 #### Stall on branch